 Isn’t it amazing spending your Christmas & New Year holiday in the Hanoi – a land of cultural cradles with full of unforgettable experiences, best street food in the world and more.
-However, you should be aware of the Hanoi weather in December.
-Check it out this article before you go as we will bring you some important notes for you Hanoi travel in December.
+However, you should be aware of the Hanoi weather in December/January Check it out this article before you go as we will bring you some important notes for you travel to Hanoi in December/January.

-Hanoi is located in the North of Vietnam, that means it will experience the cold winter weather in December.
+Hanoi is located in the North of Vietnam, which means it will experience the cold winter weather in December/ January

-And if you are from Southeast Asia, bring your coat along as you will experience the real winter.
+And if you are from Southeast Asia countries, bring your coat along as you will experience the real winter.
 The average temperature around 16-17oC with a humidity of 67%.
-Since it is less rain than the other months, the cold seems to be colder and.
-You should always bring a coat and a scarf long during your visit to Hanoi.
+Since it is less rain than the other months, the cold seems to be colder, you should always bring a coat and a scarf during your visit to Hanoi.

 1. Hanoi Street Food in December